STORYTELLING AS A DESIGN METHOD

 In today's digital communications landscape, photos and videos play a more vital role than ever in telling the stories that will determine which future we chose to build.

 Hanna Layton, founder and director of Thrive Consultancy Inc., discusses benefit corporation's business training workshop designed to help veterans create their own environmentally responsible and socially conscientious businesses within the local Phoenix food economy.

 Sustainability strategist and professor, George Basile, describes the role that storytelling plays in reframing sustainability issues as opportunities for innovation rather than as insurmountable problems.

 AND PUBLIC AFFAIRS

-A team of undergrad, graduate, and doctoral students at Arizona State University encourage children from diverse backgrounds to pursue science, technology, and policy educational pathways.
+A team of undergrad, graduate, and doctoral students at Arizona State University encourage children from diverse backgrounds to pursue science, technology, and policy education.

 Responding to Microsoft and Net Impact's community pitch-off competition, graduate students from ASU's School of Sustainability develop a project that teaches children about technological innovations and circular economy principles.

 Arizona Sustainability Alliance Education Director, Juila Colbert, explains how AZSA’s Food Tech for the Future program is a transformative sustainability solution that provides hands-on STEM education to underserved children while teaching them about local food systems.